What the heck is this?

 Please don’t.
 Learning is its own adventure.

-I found a typo/coding error/time wrap?
+I found a typo/coding error/time wrap or have a topic to suggest?

 Email me at: email@example.com